cf73/ces2021/content/collections/pages/home.md

   - 1WE-PLAY.jpg
   - 2WE-EXPLORE.jpg
   - hands.jpg
 intro: "We are a small, non-profit preschool located in the heart of Cambridge.
 Our mission is to provide a joyful, warm, and stimulating first school experience for our community's youngest learners.
-Our philosophy is built upon a foundation of equity, inclusion, and above all community."
+Our philosophy is built upon a foundation of equity, inclusion, and above all community.
+In addition to our toddler and preschool program, we offer an afterschool language immersion program with French, Mandarin, and Spanish offerings."
 slideshow:
   -
     id: Wueocp0N